marcietolbert/Building-the-Ultimate-Cybersecurity-HomeLab/README.md

 **Building the Ultimate Cybersecurity HomeLab** is a series created by Francois B. Arthanas, founder of <a href="https://www.cyberprostraining.com">Cyber Pros Training</a>.
 The introductory video for the series is available on his <a href="https://www.youtube.com/watch?v=KTuzRKmdmlQ">YouTube</a> channel.
 As the **Building the Ultimate Cybersecurity HomeLab** has paid sections only accessible through Cyber Pros Training, I will limit this write-up to the free modules uploaded to YouTube.

 I want to express my gratitude to Francois for creating this amazing project!
-If any additional modules are released to the public, I will be sure to update this write-up.
+If any additional modules are released to the public, I will be sure to update the relevant sections.

-As always, my goal in documenting every project in this portfolio is to showcase the practical knowledge and experience I've gained through learning.
+As always, my goal in documenting any project in this portfolio is to showcase the practical knowledge and experience I've gained through my learning.

 ### Tools and Software Used